nilayspshah/sq-hive-api-docs/source/index.html.md

 expression | - | Used in conjuction with `messageId`.
 Controls the behviour of wether you want to get messages created after a given `messageId` or before.
 Possible values: (`GT`,`GOE`,`LT`,`LOE`,`EQ`); GT = Greater Than, GOE = Greater Than or Equal to, LT = Lesser Than, LOE = Lesser Than or Equal to, EQ = Equal To.
 If value of `expression` is passed without `messageId` , it will be ignored. scripIdType | - | Useful when you want to query updates for a particular scrip.
 This property will signify which type of ID will you be using to pass the scrip identifier.
 Possible values: `BSE_SCRIP_CODE`,`BSE_TICKR` scripId | - | Useful when you want to query updates for a particular scrip.
 This is where you will pass the actual ID of the scrip.
 If you pass `BSE_SCRIP_CODE` as the `scripIdType`, you need to pass the BSE Scrip code, in case of [Tata Motors Ltd.](https://www.bseindia.com/stock-share-price/tata-motors-ltd/tatamotors/500570/) `BSE_SCRIP_CODE` is 500570 and `BSE_TICKR` is TATAMOTORS.
-You can refer to Instrument Masters like Bhavcopy or Scrip master(SCRIP.zip) from [this BSE site] (https://www.bseindia.com/members/index.aspx)
+You can refer to Instrument Masters like Bhavcopy or Scrip master(SCRIP.zip) from [this BSE site] (https://www.bseindia.com/members/index.aspx) curationType | - | Used to supress updates which are deemed less important by ScoutQuest.
+Possible values `CURATED, NON_CURATED`.
+Default value is `CURATED`.
+Updates are classified as `CURATED` based on our internal logic.
+Most consumer facing applications will find these updates as most relevant for presentation to end user. `NON_CURATED` updates includes `CURATED` updates + other updates.

 ### Response Object
 The update will have 4 main components - `title`, `description`, `content`, `linkDetail.shortLink` which can be used. `title` + `description` will give you information about the company and the type of update that is being sent. `content` will give you details about the update.